kayburns/women-snowboard/research/im2txt/README.md

 - [ ] code to run GradCam/Saliency
 - [ ] print results when `table_3_main` of the eccv results [script](im2txt/data_analysis/eccv_2018_results.py)
 - [ ] provide links to the balanced_split
+- [ ] make coco location an argument

 Lisa
 - [ ] add training scripts for balanced and upweight baselines to training scripts folder